Service Advisory Committee members’ biographies

 Sara Diamond, President Emerita, Ontario College of Art and Design (OCAD) University

-Pina is a catalyst for change and accessibility, and the founder of Aequum Global Access.
-She passionately works with businesses to achieve diversity, inclusion, and accessibility by developing robust strategic plans that are actionable and outcome driven.
+Pina is a catalyst for change and accessibility and the founder of Aequum Global Access.
+She passionately works with businesses to achieve diversity, inclusion and accessibility by developing robust strategic plans that are actionable and outcome driven.
 Through strategic thinking and influence in organizational change, Pina is a leader, a sought-out consultant and international speaker.
 She promotes accessibility and inclusion from both an executive and a grassroots perspective.
 Pina is fluent in English and French, a certified project manager and educated in inclusive design.
 She delivers a structured and managed approach to put in place and integrate programs that support employees, clients, including top executives.

 Pina works with several federal and provincial Inter-Ministerial departments and agencies.
-She develops accessibility roadmaps and plans, best practices, accessibility measurement frameworks, and strategies.
+She develops accessibility roadmaps and plans, best practices, accessibility measurement frameworks and strategies.
 She also recommends and advises on different projects and communities of practice.
-She works with leaders in small, medium, and large organizations to instill cultural and organizational change by creating a desire for change and building capacity through knowledge and training.
+She works with leaders in small, medium and large organizations to instill cultural and organizational change by creating a desire for change and building capacity through knowledge and training.

 Pina also has over 20 years of experience working in a large global financial institution (Scotiabank).
 She held several Information Communication Technology (ICT) positions where she pioneered a cross-institutional hub for accessibility and inclusion.

 Pina believes that accessibility and inclusion can be achieved and sustained through knowledge and effective integration plans.
-This includes incubating accessibility at the organizational level from the start of projects, through designs, software development, procurement, and continuous support for employees and clients.
+This includes incubating accessibility at the organizational level from the start of projects, through designs, software development, procurement and continuous support for employees and clients.

 From employment to workplace environments, through client accommodations, built environment, technology and the provision and receipt of services, accessibility is instilled and sustained through organizational culture change.
-This goes beyond regulations or compliance and with a passion for people, equality, equity, diversity, inclusion, and accessibility.
+This goes beyond regulations or compliance and with a passion for people, equality, equity, diversity, inclusion and accessibility.

 Pina is a certified Project Management Institute member and holds a master’s degree in Design in Inclusive Design (MDes) from OCAD University.
-Pina also received the Queen Elizabeth II, Diamond Jubilee Medal from the Lieutenant Governor for her work in advancing employment for persons with disabilities.
+Pina also received the Queen Elizabeth II, Diamond Jubilee Medal from the Lieutenant Governor for her work in advancing employment for people with disabilities.

 Siddharth is passionate about how organizations can adapt to better serve customers through digital innovation and what it takes to enable this transformation with speed and scale.
 He is a proponent of lean and agile methodologies for developing and improving programs and processes which deliver sustainable growth and positive customer experience outcomes.
 He has extensive experience in leveraging customer research, analytics, data science and mobile technologies for developing digital products and services.
 He has also led a number of organizational initiatives around digital privacy, accessibility and customer experience.

-Siddharth has a keen interest in the development and adoption of digital technologies in the public domain to improve access to products and services, reduce information asymmetry, increase competition, and drive equitable economic growth and social outcomes.
+Siddharth has a keen interest in the development and adoption of digital technologies in the public domain to improve access to products and services, reduce information asymmetry, increase competition and drive equitable economic growth and social outcomes.
 He is also a frequent guest speaker for graduate courses in business and marketing at reputed universities in Canada and India.

 Siddharth is an Electronics Engineer and has a Post Graduate Diploma in Business Management from the Indian Institute of Management, Ahmedabad.